AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/search/search-workfront.md

 1. (Optional) Click **Filter your results** to filter your search results based on specific field types, then select a field from the list.
 If necessary, also select a value for the field.
    Or
    Add a new filter.
-   For information on adding a filter, see [Select new filters for Advanced Search](#filtering-search-results).
+   For information on adding a filter, see [Select new filters for Advanced Search](#select-new-filters-for-advanced-search).

 1. Click **Search**.
    A list of items that match your search displays to the right of the Advanced Search toolbar.

-#### Select new filters for Advanced Search
+#### Select new filters for Advanced Search {#select-new-filters-for-advanced-search}

-After performing an advanced search—as described in [Use Advanced Search](#using-advanced-search)—you can change your filters to update your search results.
+After performing an advanced search—as described in [Use Advanced Search](#use-advanced-search)—you can change your filters to update your search results.

 To update your filters: